-The hip tightness that plagues all of human movement goes well beyond the flexors.
+The hip tightness that plagues all of the human movement goes well beyond the flexors.
 The rotators deserve just as much credit for impeding butt-to-ground closeness in squats and lunges.

 Single leg internal rotation on wall: